 Health Savings Accounts (HSAs)

 HSAs continue to grow in popularity and are emerging as an important tool to help Americans plan and pay for current and future medical expenses.
 As the cost of health care increases, more people are feeling unprepared to pay for medical expenses in retirement.
 The potential triple tax advantages and long-term investing and planning potential of HSAs are becoming better understood.
-Those benefits are being realized—HSA investments now exceed $23B, a 52% increase from the prior year.1 To maximize HSA investment choices and allow for professional management through a Registered Investment Advisor, Schwab makes it possible to invest those savings in brokerage accounts designed for HSAs.
+Those benefits are being realized—HSA investments now exceed $34B, a 45% increase from the prior year.1 To increase HSA investment choices and allow for professional management through a Registered Investment Advisor, Schwab makes it possible to invest those savings in brokerage accounts designed for HSAs.

 Increase possible HSA benefits by investing through Schwab's Health Savings Brokerage Account (HSBA)

 Schwab's HSBA is an investment feature offered through industry-leading HSA Providers, allowing access to a broad range of investment choices and providing the ability to leverage the investment management services of an advisor.

-To access and invest through Schwab's HSBA, an individual enrolled in an HDHP can establish a consumer-direct HSA with one of the providers in Schwab's network.
+To access and invest through Schwab's HSBA, an individual enrolled in a high-deductible health plan (HDHP) can establish a consumer-direct HSA with one of the providers in Schwab's network.
 Within the new HSA, account holders will enable and fund the Schwab HSBA.
-Once the HSBA is funded, account owners can appoint their advisor to manage their investments.
+Once the HSBA is funded, account holders can appoint their advisor to manage their investments.